 Novice paddlers should probably stay upriver of Hays Nature Preserve.
 The section below the preserve is not rigorously maintained for paddlers.
 Dragging your boats around log jams and blockages is, well, a drag.
 The section of river from Ryland Pike to Little Cove Road is well maintained and monitored by North Alabama Canoe and Kayak, or NACK, for short.

-Currently, Huntsville’s only two paddling excursions are operated by NACK.
-North Alabama Canoe and Kayak offers shuttle services for those with their own boats as well as rentals of canoes and single and double kayaks.
+The first is NACK, and they offer shuttle services for those with their own boats as well as rentals of canoes and single and double kayaks.
 You can always check their Facebook page or call 256-529-0357 for the status of the river before heading out.

 You have two choices of trip length with NACK.
 The long trip is almost 8 miles or 4 ½ hours at a slow float pace.
 The short trip is 5 miles and about 3 hours long with you coming out at the same pick up spot on Little Cove Road.

 The second one is Brown Bear LLC Canoe and Kayak Rentals.
 Brown Bear offers trips from Oscar Patterson, about 3 hours, and from Walker Lane (about 5-6).
 Or bring the family out to park and play riverside, swim, picnic, fish, or hunt fossils on the clean and maintained waterfront property.
 They are conveniently located on the corner of Winchester and the Flint river just on the edge of Huntsville city limits.